ursulagraber/ursu-playground/_posts/2020-06-11-en-Starlight.md

 ## About *Starlight ‚Killjoy‘ Coquelicot*

-Invented by feminist theorist Sara Ahmed, the character KILLJOY unabashedly addresses inequality in sexist and racist situations.
+Invented by feminist theorist Sara Ahmed, the character KILLJOY openly addresses inequality in sexist and racist situations.
 Starlight Coquelicot is a burlesque dancer.
 She celebrates her female body, sensuality, lust and beauty.
 Starlight “Killjoy” Coquelicot, Ursula Graber's onstage alter ego, possesses both traits.
-It combines intellectual feminism with the celebration of sensuality and physicality.
+She combines intellectual feminism with the celebration of sensuality and physicality.
 <br>
 How can Starlight "Killjoy" Coquelicot be a killjoy and have fun through burlesque at the same time?
 This field of tension is at the center of the project and allows the artist to explore new possibilities of being a woman and to experiment with choreographic methods which normally are not part of contemporary dance.
 <br>